txrxau/Onerom-EMU-Flashtool/README.md

     One ROM EMU Flashtool for Fire 28 (A or B)
 </p>
 <p>
-    Flashes a custom Ostrich-compatible protocol serial emulator on a One ROM Fire 28 for realtime ECU/PCM tuning, compatible with TunerPro RT.<br>
+    Flashes a custom Ostrich-compatible protocol serial emulator on a One ROM Fire 28 for realtime ECU/PCM tuning.<br>
+    Compatible with TunerPro RT.<br>
     Released as is, where is.<p>
     Bank switching is disabled, UART uses the One ROM SELA and SELB pins.
 </p>